 Michael A. Tomlan directs the graduate program in historic preservation planning.
-He teaches courses that deal with documentation techniques; fieldwork; preservation practice and urban change; the relationships between museums and the public; and preservation, planning, and religion.
+He teaches classes that deal with documentation techniques, fieldwork, preservation practice and urban change, the relationships between museums and the public, and preservation, planning, and religion.

-Professor Tomlan is also the director of graduate studies in real estate.
-In that program, he serves as chair of the admissions committee, faculty editor of the Cornell Real Estate Review, and facilitates the entry of Baker Program graduate students in the annual real estate finance competition.
+Tomlan is also the director of graduate studies in real estate.
+In that program, he serves as chair of the admissions committee, faculty editor of the Cornell Real Estate Review, and facilitates the entry of Cornell Baker Program in Real Estate graduate students in the annual real estate finance competition.

 Tomlan served for a decade as chair of the Senior Board of Advisers to the Global Heritage Fund (Palo Alto, California), reviewing nominations for and the management of conservation projects in Asia, the Middle East, and Central and South America.
 He has consulted on projects abroad for the World Monuments Fund, the J. Paul Getty Trust, and domestic redevelopments in Arizona, Illinois, Indiana, Maryland, New Jersey, New York, Pennsylvania, and Tennessee.
 Additionally, Tomlan is current chair of the board of Yosothor, based in Cambodia; serves as a project director for the National Council for Preservation Education; and president of Historic Urban Plans, Inc., in Ithaca, New York.

 Tomlan received his B.Arch. from the University of Tennessee, his M.S.H.P. from Columbia University, and his Ph.D. from Cornell.